Get 5% of discount using the code

 How do I know how much data I use?

-If you want to stay on top of your data consumption, you can easily monitor that on your phone.
+If you want to stay on top of your data consumption and answer the question “How much data do I need for travel?”, you can easily monitor that on your phone.
 Here’s how you can quickly check your data usage and set data usage alerts to avoid using more than you’d like.

 How to check data usage on your phone

-An average of one to three months of data use will give you a good idea of your general consumption.
+An average of 1 to 3 months of data use will give you a good idea of your overall consumption.
 Check how much you’ve used in recent months to accurately predict how much data you may need for your trip.

 On Android: Go to Settings > Connections > Data Usage > Mobile Data Usage to view your data usage for the current cycle.
 Scroll down to see individual app usage to identify which apps consume the most data.